ejparnell/pokemon-research-team/lessons/03_building_agents.md

 ## Step 1: Creating the Foundation Files

-First, let's make sure we have the right file structure.
+First, let's ensure we have the correct file structure.
 You should already have this from the setup lesson, but let's double-check:

 ```bash
 # Make sure you're in your project directory